DCeased: War of the Undead Gods

-After Brainiac destroys Krypton, Supergirl is sent to live on New Genesis, only to be attacked by infected New Gods.
+After Brainiac destroys Krypton, Supergirl is sent to live on New Genesis.
+Five years later, she arrives on New Genesis, only to be attacked by infected New Gods.
 On Earth, Jon, Cyborg, Wonder Girl, Green Canary, Mary Marvel and Shazam (Cassandra Cain) travel to the Sun and battle an infected Superman.
 On Earth-2, Lois Lane sends John Stewart and Guy Gardner to investigate why their neighboring planets have not been responding to their communication requests as Jon and Damien arrive through a Boom Tube with a cured Superman and Jonathan Kent.
-The Superman family tearfully reunites while Damian breaks the news to Alfred that the Anti-Living could be cured, meaning Alfred killed Bruce, Dick and Tim unnecessarily.
-Big Barda and Mr. Miracle depart for New Genesis to reunite with their son, Jacob.
+Big Barda and Mr. Miracle depart for New Genesis to reunite with their son Jacob.
 The next day, Brainiac probes approach Earth-2 but are dispatched by Superman, Jon and Jessica Cruz.
 The two Supermen enter the ship and find a decimated Brainiac, who warns them that the infected New Gods are coming.

 Big Barda and Mr. Miracle return to New Genesis to find that Darkseid has destroyed it.
 Barda attempts to enter a corrupted Boom Tube but is stopped by Black Racer, who reveals that all Mother Boxes have been corrupted by the Anti-Life and can only be used by the Anti-Living.
 Darkseid and his army of infected New Gods lay siege to Sinestro's home planet Korugar.
 Despite Guy's reservations, Superman and Lois decide to work with Brainiac to stop the New Gods.
 The Yellow Lanterns attempt to fire on Korugar but are intercepted by Soranik Natu and her husband Kyle Rayner.
 Sinestro attempts to explain that they are trying to save the planet but an infected Supergirl attacks them, injuring Kyle and infecting Warworld with the Anti-Life virus.
 Darkseid then arrives, decapitates Sinestro, and acquires his ring, becoming a Yellow Lantern as Kyle and Soranik flee to the Guardians of the Universe and warn them to gather the Green Lanterns.
 Adam Strange, pulled from the Rann–Thanagar War, arrives on Earth two months before the cure is found and is infected by Wonder Woman.
 When he returns home, he kills his family and infects the Thanagarian army, gaining the attention of Lobo, who kills a platoon of soldiers.
 During Wonder Woman's funeral, Ares arrives and warns the heroes that the Anti-Living will destroy the universe.